 - Financial Record Keeping: 6 Best Practices for Small Businesses

 Originally published on September 2, 2021.
 Updated on August 17, 2022.

-You can stuff your receipts into one of our Magic Envelopes (prepaid postage in the U.S.).
+You can stuff your receipts into one of our Magic Envelopes (prepaid postage within the U.S.).
 Use our receipt app (iPhone, iPad, and Android) to snap a picture while on the go.
 Auto-import receipts from Gmail.
-Or forward a receipt to your designated Shoeboxed email account.
+Or forward a receipt to your designated Shoeboxed email address.